RetroAchievements/docs/docs/general/teams/devquest-team.md

 ### DevQuest 009 : Launch Party!

-- After a rollout it's a good idea to in-general ask who wants credit for this.
+- After a rollout it's generally a good idea to ask who wants credit for this.
-- 6 month window is from launch.
+- The 6 month window is from launch.

 ### DevQuest 010: It Takes Two